dolfs/tng-docker/README.md

 ## Use without Docker

-If you are performing a more traditional installation on a hosted server, you can also use this approach (although I have not explicitly tested it).
+If you are performing a more traditional installation on a hosted server, you can also use this approach (although I have not exhaustively tested it).
 The script in question will still do all the work, but the MySQL configuration is expected to correspond to an already available database.

 1. Copy the ZIP archive into this directory.
 2. Edit the `.env` file as described above.